Cicada Files: Marcus Wanners & “Halfassed Journalism”

 The possibility that Mr. Wanners’ brood was handled by Thomas Schoenberger with the occasional involvement of Z 3301, or any of a number of other possible stand-ins, cannot be discounted.
 This would explain certain lapses of security and the generalized lack of professionalism recounted by Wanners.

-I am not maligning Z 3301 here–he is a programmer and puzzle maker of evident gifts, and his organizational management expertise is not on trial here.
+I am not maligning Z 3301 here–he is a programmer and puzzle maker of evident gifts, and his organizational management expertise is not on trial.
 I am saying that Thomas Schoenberger lacks expertise in communications security.
 He is an amateur.
 He claims to be a composer: he cannot even prove that, to anyone’s satisfaction.
+Nobody, anywhere, ever witnessed a Schoenberger symphony.

 Schoenberger’s credibility is nonexistent.
-Nor is there any definitive body of evidence suggesting that Schoenberger ever played a role in Cicada 3301 beyond influencing extracanonical puzzles that emerged after 2015.
+Nor is there any definitive body of evidence confirming that Schoenberger ever played a role in Cicada 3301 beyond influencing extra-canonical puzzles that emerged after 2015.

 Mr. Wanners never explained to me or to anyone else precisely whom he dealt with on his dark net forum after he and other successful solvers gathered there.
 The identities of Cicada elders were disguised by aliases.